‘Playboy’ Model Daniella Chavez Leaves Nothing To The Imagination With A Topless Pic

 “Wow you make me speechless,” another one wrote.

 Daniella shared another hot picture, also a topless one, where she could be seen sitting on a white surface with her back turned toward the camera.
-The model opted for a pink string bikini bottoms which allowed her to show off her pert booty once again.
+The model opted for a pink string bikini bottom, which allowed her to show off her pert booty once again.
 Within 30 minutes of posting, however, the model deleted the picture to her fans’ disappointment.
 It is worth noting that the model is popular among her fans for her habit of frequently deleting her pics.

 The model shared another picture where she could be seen rocking a see-through top that she paired with jeans to pull off a very sultry look.
 As the model ditched her bra, she showed off her perky breasts and a glimpse of nipples through her shirt to tease her fans.
 The racy snap can also be viewed on Instagram.

-Earlier on Sunday afternoon, the model shared a video where she was featured wearing a revealing black outfit — one which perfectly accentuated her enviable figure.
-As of the writing of this article, and within seven hours of going live, the clip has been viewed more than 142,000 times while fans left more than 820 comments on the snap to praise the model.
+Earlier on Sunday afternoon, the model shared a video where she was featured wearing a revealing black outfit, one which perfectly accentuated her enviable figure.
+As of the writing of this article, and within seven hours of going live, the clip has been viewed more than 142,000 times, while fans left more than 820 comments on the snap to praise the model.

 As The Inquisitr earlier noted, the model also posted a booty picture on Sunday which became an instant hit, amassing more than 111,000 likes and about 1,400 comments as of this writing.